ctsstc/typio-form-recovery-reboot/README.md

 Please submit feedback or bugs on the [issues page](https://bitbucket.org/nicklassandell/chrome-form-recovery/issues?status=new&status=open) or email me at typiorecovery@gmail.com.

 # Changelog
+### Version 3.2.3 (18th September, 2020)
+- Important: The Quick Restore popup will no longer show for contentEditable fields.
+These fields are known to not function as they should after restoring into them.
+Typio will no longer automatically restore data into these fields because there is no safe way of doing it.
+Your data can still be accessed from the Recovery Window and can be manually restored by copying and pasting it.
+- New: Better support for re-usable input fields (common in chat applications)
+- New: Better support for state based applications (React, Vue, Angular etc)
+- New: The Quick Restore Icon now re-positions with input fields if they change in size
+- New: Focus is now restored to the input after using the Quick Restore Popup to restore
+- New: More accurate text preview in the Recovery Window.
+- New: Improved copy function with better whitespace handling
+- New: Updated FAQ page with more information
+- New: The options page has been rewritten from ground up
+- New: The entire extension has been refactored to es6 modules and the build process has been updated and improved.
+- Fix: Fix edge cases with iframe editors
+- Fix: Radio buttons are now saved and restored more reliably
+- And as usual, lots of other bug fixes and preparation for future releases

 ### Version 2.4.1 (1st August, 2020)
 - Fix: In the Recovery Window, "Recover session" would not recover entries hidden hidden by the filters.
 - Fix: Editable cache is now cleared before opening the Quick Access popup (from icon) and the Recovery Window.
 This will resolve some edge case issues related to "Cannot be auto-restored" messages.
 It also fixes a bug where in some cases nothing would happen when hovering entries in the Quick Access popup.